retrosnob/retrosnob.github.io/pythonbyexample.md

 ```
 **Tasks:**
 1. Run Program 1 and test it with various heights, including 1.7 metres.
 Describe how it behaves.
 Fix Program 1 using the float function.
 Write a short paragraph explaining why the program didn't work.
 2. Run Program 2 and describe how it behaves.
 Fix Program 2 using the float function and the str function.
 Write a short paragraph explaining why the program didn't work.
+Your paragraph should use the terms int, float, integer,

 ### Program 1
 This program asks the user for a distance in miles and converts it to kilometres.